Tien79/railroad-diagrams/live/doc/readme.md

 ## Showing equivalence of representation

-In fact, we just need to 'prove' that all the different representation hold the same kind of information and that we know how to transform mechanically one form to another
+In fact, we just need to 'prove' that all the different representations "hold" the same kind of information.

+This can be acheived by creating a way to transform mechanically one form to the other, regardless of the actual content of the grammar, but just respecting the syntax of the three forms.

 ```
 SRFB <=> EBNF <=> Syntax Diagram